bewt85/mayfly/README.md

 - Something to retire old containers / environments

 # Tools to look at
-- confd + etcd / consul
+- confd + etcd / consul to create new config
-- fleet
+- fleet to deploy across a couple of machines
-- fig
+- fig for deploying on one machine if fleet is overkill
+- incron to autoreload when config changes